-The Department of Extranormal Affairs is an agency of the Executive Branch of the United States government.
+The Department of Extranormal Operations is a Federal executive agency of the United States government.
 Formed in 1955, the mandate given to the DEO was to monitor, report, and if necessary, control metahuman activities within the United States.
 Due to the highly classified nature of the DEO's scope of operations, there is a great deal of murkiness about their activities, costs, and results.
 DEO agents work closely with other Federal agencies like the Nuclear Regulatory Commission or the Federal Department of Damage Control to safely contain and store hazardous waste and materiel.

 The DEO inherited the Super-Soldier program from the Strategic Scientific Reserve following the end of World War II.
 Over the following decades, other sub-directorates were established to expand the DEO's knowledge and containment of metahuman related issues.